 Ok folks.
 I’ve been avoiding this topic for a long time, for obvious reasons, but it’s time to get down to business about doing business.
 We need to talk about how to poop in the woods.

-Giggle all you want, but learning how to poop outside is actually really important for outdoorsy folks.
+Giggle all you want, but learning how to poop outside is actually really important for outdoorsy people.
 Two reasons:

-- When done incorrectly, pooping in the woods is one of the fastest ways to make the beautiful outdoor places we love, well… shittier.
+- When done irresponsibly, pooping in the woods is one of the fastest ways to make the beautiful outdoor places we love, well… shittier.

 If you’re a hiker, bikepacker, camper, or any other kind of outdoor enthusiast, sooner or later you’ll find yourself immersed in nature when nature calls.
 Judging by the popularity of the little post I wrote about how to pee outdoors, this kind of thing weighs heavily on many minds.